CAAPIM/Releases/README.md

 #### Android P Support

 Android P was released August 7, 2018 with new security features.
-We made substantive changes to our Mobile SDK for Android P, and we sent out advanced customer notification so you could prepare for these changes.
+We made substantive changes to our Mobile SDK for Android P, and we sent out advanced customer notification, so you could prepare for these changes.

 The Mobile SDK supports Android P for:
 - Android native